Health groups ask India to rescind Gilead's patents for COVID-19 drug remdesivir

 Gilead’s patents on remdesivir in India allow it to exclusively make and sell the drug in the country until 2035 unless it licenses those rights out.

+She said the company was in talks with the U.N.-backed Medicines Patent Pool and the United Nations Children’s Fund to expand access to it.

+“Compulsory licensing will not solve the challenge of limited supply,” the spokeswoman said, referring to a provision under which countries can allow manufacturers to make certain drugs without the patent owner’s consent.

-Gilead’s India spokeswoman and India’s commerce and health ministries did not immediately respond to emails seeking comment.
+India’s commerce and health ministries did not immediately respond to emails seeking comment.

 India’s Cancer Patients Aid Association said it might pursue legal action, noting that cancer patients have compromised immunity and are highly susceptible to the virus.